Fill the Stage

 May 28, 2025 by Daniel Dignan Leave a Comment

 It’s impossible to exaggerate the influence of the Apostle Paul in the world, and particularly in the West.
-Only Jesus Christ has had a greater influence, and behind Paul, one would have to say that Aristotle or Plato are close to Paul’s impact, yet trail it.
+Only Jesus the Nazarene has had a greater influence, and, trailing Paul, Aristotle, and Plato.
 That is quite the company.

-After Christ’s death and resurrection, Paul spread Christianity throughout the world.
-He founded churches in Asia and Europe, writing letters to these churches which have been read ever since in the Bible’s New Testament.
+Paul spread Christianity across the world.
+He founded churches in Asia and Europe, writing letters to them that are part of the Bible’s New Testament.
 The most famous is his letter to the church in Rome, titled Romans.
-In it, he explains the good news that Christ revealed.
+In it, he explains God’s good news, which began to be explained in the Old Testament.
+He wrote:

 Paul’s letters include Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, and 1 and 2 Thessalonians.
-The cities and, in some cases, the ruins of the ancient cities mentioned in these letters can be seen today.
-I recently visited several of these locations, and over the next several weeks, I will share highlights.
+The cities mentioned in these letters are still visible today.
+I recently visited several and will share highlights over the next few weeks.

 Filed Under: Personal Growth Tagged With: Apostle Paul, Saint Paul